Último Guerrero: Feud with Atlantis (2011–2014)

+Guerrero lost to Atlantis in their grudge match on September 23.
+He teamed with Marco Corleone for the Torneo Nacional de Parejas Increíbles on February 24, 2012, defeating El Hijo del Fantasma and Misterioso II in the first round and Black Warrior and Escorpión in the quarter-finals, before losing to Dragon Lee and Rush in the semi-finals.
+At Homenaje a Dos Leyendas on March 2, he, Bucanero and Volador Jr. lost to Corleone, Diamante Azul and La Máscara.
+On March 30, Guerrero introduced the debuting Niebla Roja as his partner in the Torneo Gran Alternativa.
+They defeated La Máscara and Pegasso in the first round before losing to Dragon Lee and Rush in the quarter-finals.
+In July, he fired Escorpión from Los Guerreros del Infierno, replacing him with Roja and Euforia.
+On August 3, Guerrero and Dragón Rojo Jr. lost the CMLL World Tag Team Championship to Atlantis and Azul, ending their reign at 640 days, the longest reign in the title's history.
+At the CMLL 79th Anniversary Show on September 14, he, Casas and Dragón Rojo Jr. defeated Atlantis, Místico and Prince Devitt.

-In early 2013 the long-running feud between Atlantis and Último Guerrero came to the forefront of CMLL booking once more.
-The two were booked for the 2013 Torneo Nacional de Parejas Increibles tournament, forcing the two rivals to team up.
-Before their qualifying round both Atlantis and Gurrero stated that they would put their differences aside for the sake of the tournament.
-Atlantis and Guerrero displayed the teamwork they had developed by being partners in Los Guerreros de la Atlantida for several years as they defeated the teams of Valiente and Pólvora, Diamante Azul and Euforia and finally Dragón Rojo Jr. and Niebla Roja to qualify for the finals of the tournament.
-The finals took place as part of the 2013 Homenaje a Dos Leyendas show and saw La Sombra and Volador Jr. win the match and the tournament.
-Following the loss a frustrated Atlantis attacked Último Guerrero and tore his mask apart.
-Atlantis subsequently made a Luchas de Apuestas challenge to Último Guerrero that was not immediately accepted.
-The two rivals officially signed the contract for the mask vs. mask match on March 21, but did not announce an actual date for the match.
-The act of signing a Luchas de Apuestas match between two of the top-ranked CMLL workers without announcing a specific date has let people to speculate that it would take place at the CMLL 80th Anniversary Show in September, 2013.
-During the celebration of Atlantis' 30th anniversary as a wrestler Guerrero appeared after a match to berate Atlantis, which turned out to only be a distraction for the real Último Guerrero to attack Atlantis from behind.
+In early 2013, Guerrero and Atlantis were forced to put their differences aside for the Torneo Nacional de Parejas Increibles.
+They defeated Valiente and Pólvora, Azul and Euforia and Dragón Rojo Jr. and Roja en route to the finals, which they lost to La Sombra and Volador Jr. at Homenaje a Dos Leyendas on March 15.
+After the match, Atlantis attacked Guerrero and tore his mask apart.
+He then challenged Guerrero to a Lucha de Apuestas, which was not immediately accepted.
+They officially signed a contract for the mask vs. mask match on March 21, albeit with no date announced, leading to speculation it would take place at the CMLL 80th Anniversary Show on September 13.
+During the celebration of Atlantis' 30th anniversary as a wrestler, he appeared after a match to berate Atlantis, only for a second Último Guerrero to attack him from behind.
 The two identically dressed Guerreros proceeded to beat up Atlantis and tear his mask apart.
-Following the match Último Guerrero introduced his brother "Gran Guerrero".
-It was not verified if Gran Guerrrero actually is the brother of Último Guerrero, someone not related to Guerrero, or as speculated by many his son who wrestled for CMLL as Taurus.
-The much anticipated and hyped Mask vs. Mask match between Guerrero and Atlantis at the 80th Anniversary Show on September 13 never came to fruition as the two were defeated in a Relevos Suicidas match by La Sombra and Volador Jr., who instead advanced to the Lucha de Apuestas against each other.
+Following the match, Guerrero introduced his brother, "Gran Guerrero"; It was not verified if he actually was the brother of Último Guerrero, someone not related to Guerrero, or as speculated by many, his son, who wrestled for CMLL as Taurus.
+He unsuccessfully challenged Azul for the NWA World Historic Light Heavyweight Championship on July 22 and Escorpión for the CMLL World Light Heavyweight Championship on August 19.
+The Atlantis/Guerrero mask vs. mask match at the 80th Anniversary Show never came to fruition, as the two lost a Relevos Suicidas match to La Sombra and Volador Jr., who advanced to the Lucha de Apuestas against each other.